When Is the Best Time

 This is our Blue Lagoon Ultimate Guide as an infographic which covers everything from hours and prices to the best insider tips as well as spotting the Northern Lights.

 Thanks to Bob (flickr profile) for the header image.
-All information from the above Blue Lagoon Ultimate Guide Infographic as well as more tips, can be found in the following text (Please note that the price packages got updated in 2018.
-You can find the new packages below):
+All information from the above Blue Lagoon Ultimate Guide Infographic as well as more tips can be found in the following text.
+Please note that the price packages get updated almost every year.
+You can find the updated prices below:

 - The water temperature is always at 37–40°C (98–104°F), regardless of the outside temperature.
 However, some spots are hotter than others.